132

 Galloway Forest Park, Scotland

-Dry Loch is a very small freshwater lake located in Dumfries and Galloway, Scotland.
-It is generally shallow with low alkalinity and is situated at mi ...
+Dry Loch is a very small freshwater lake nestled in the hills of Dumfries and Galloway.
+It is generally shallow with low ...

 Loch Dee